The TFSA contribution limit for 2022 is $6,000, staying at the same level for 2021.

-The TFSA contribution limit for 2017 is $5,500.
-The Tax-Free Savings Account (TFSA) was first introduced in 2009, and has gained popularity over the years as a tool for savings or investing in general.
-Contribution room for the TFSA is indexed to inflation and since its inception has been updated just twice.
+The contribution room for the TFSA is indexed to inflation and since its inception has been updated just thrice.
 A short-lived increase to $10,000 in 2015 by the conservative government was reversed in 2016 by the new liberal government.

 One of the attractions of the Tax-Free Savings Account is that investment income or returns earned are tax-free.
-For more details on the basics of the TFSA including eligibility, withdrawals, excess contribution penalties and investment ideas, read my TFSA overview here.
+For more details on the basics of the TFSA including eligibility, withdrawals, excess contribution penalties, and investment ideas, read my TFSA overview.

 TFSA Contribution Room Over The Years